Mandelbrot in Mojo with Python plots

 var y2 = SIMD[float_type, simd_width](0)

-var iters = SIMD[float_type, simd_width](0)
+var iters = SIMD[int_type, simd_width](0)

 var t: SIMD[DType.bool, simd_width] = True

-if not t.reduce_or():
+if not any(t):

 break

-y2 = y*y
+y2 = y * y

 y = x.fma(y + y, cy)